schibsted/account-sdk-android/ui/README.md

 - **Sign-up disabled message:** The error message to show when a user attempts to create a new account if it's disabled.
 No default.
 - **Cancellable:** When set to false, the UIs will no longer show the close button.
 Default: true.
 - **Client logo:** The logo to display in the UIs.
 Default: 0.
+- **Remember me:** Whether or not the remember me option is shown to the user.

 #### Android manifest
 ```xml